quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 either red or blue.

-The entire native godot qiskit library is authored by bhcs and co-authored by Bluntsord.
-This is split into three main files.
+The entire quantum library in this game is split into three main files.

 **QuantumCircuit**

 The file QuantumCircuit.gd handles the building of the circuit.
 This allows for building of all kinds of quantum circuits by calling each each of the functions in succession to build the circuit of choice.

 As such, quantum powered (tensor) weapons or classical (quodite) weapons can be employed against them: